For Dell, buyout uncertainty adds to poor PC sales outlook

-SAN FRANCISCO (Reuters) - Months of public bickering, secretive backroom negotiations and eleventh-hour deals for control of Dell Inc belie the fact that the combatants are vying for a company facing steadily declining sales prospects.
+SAN FRANCISCO, Aug 12 (Reuters) - Months of public bickering, secretive backroom negotiations and eleventh-hour deals for control of Dell Inc belie the fact that the combatants are vying for a company facing steadily declining sales prospects.

 The tussle between Chief Executive Michael Dell and firebrand activist investor Carl Icahn is also starting to spook some customers.